Geometric embeddings of spaces of persistence diagrams with explicit distortions: Covers and maps at a single scale

 \begin{Definition} Let $R\GG$ denote the collection of persistence diagrams in $\D{1}$, whose single point is any of the following:

 In particular, for each point of this collection there is a corresponding persistence diagram in $\D{1}$.
 We also define $R\GG^+=R\GG \cup \{\Delta\}.$ \end{Definition}

-We think of $R\GG$ as a grid at scale $R$.
+We think of $R\GG$\textemdash a grid at scale $R$\textemdash as a set of landmark diagrams.
 The points of $R\GG$ appear as bullets in Figure \ref{Fig1}.
 We can see that the closed $R$-balls around these points (diagrams) cover the entire space $\D{1}$ except for a zig-zag neighborhood of $\Delta$, which can be covered by the closed $3R/2$-ball around $\Delta$.
 This observation motivates the following open cover of $\D{1}$.

 \begin{Definition} Let

 \end{Definition}

 Cover $R\UU$ of $\D{1}$ consists of open $3R/2$-balls (squares) around points of $R\GG$ and of the strip $B(\Delta, 3R/2)$ along the diagonal, see Figure \ref{Fig2}.